cch0/data-engineering-zoomcamp-2024-project/README.md

 The final result is a **Weather Reports** Looker report.

-The first page shows the summary statistics.
+The first page of the report shows the summary statistics.
 User can select either or both **Station ID** and **Date**.

-The first dashboard shows the number of records collected for the selected station and date.
+The first dashboard in this page shows the number of records collected for the selected station and date.

 The second dashboard shows the lowest, average and highest temperature for the selected station and date.